 - The root directory is the core of your computer’s operating system.

-- The root directory holds all files that cannot be stored in other folders.
+- It holds all files that cannot be stored in other folders.

 - The Mac root directory is the first directory on your hard drive.